Top of the page

 Your teen may have stitches until the surgical wound heals.
 This may cause a scar that should fade with time.
 How quickly the wound heals depends on its size.
 Most wounds take 1 to 3 weeks to heal.
 If a large area of skin was removed, your teen may have a skin graft, and healing may take longer.

 Some soreness around the wound is normal.
 The doctor may recommend an over-the-counter medicine.
-He or she may give your teen a prescription to help if there is pain.
+Your teen may get a prescription to help if there is pain.

 Your doctor may give you specific instructions on when your teen can do normal activities again, such as driving and going back to school.